jeffreykegler/hoonlint/misc/whitespace.md

 if the reanchor offset were not applied, things would look "wrong".

-Call the text block which starts with the anchor rune-ish and ends with the reanchored rune-ish, the "reanchor block".
+Call the text block that starts with the anchor rune-ish and ends with the reanchored rune-ish, the "reanchor block".
 Reanchoring may be thought of treating the